chris-mc1/homeconnect_websocket/README.md

 ## Authentication and Device Description

-To connect to an Appliance you need its encryption keys and the description of its features and options.
-The Appliance uses either TLS PSK or AES encryption, AES requires an additional Initialization Vector (IV).
-Both Key and IV are send to HomeConnects cloud servers on setup.
-To get the keys and description from the cloud use the `hc-login.py` script from the hcpy project (https://github.com/hcpy2-0/hcpy/)
+To connect to an Appliance, you need its encryption keys and the description of its features and options.
+The Appliance uses either TLS PSK or AES encryption, AES requiring an additional Initialization Vector (IV).
+Both Key and IV are send to Home Connect cloud servers on setup.
+To get the keys and description from the cloud use the [Home Connect Profile Downloader](https://github.com/bruestel/homeconnect-profile-downloader) tool.

-From the script output you need the following:
+For each registered Appliance, the downloaded zip-file contains three files named with the Appliance serial number:

-* `devices.json`: The PSK ("key") and the IV ("iv") if the Appliance uses AES
+* `[serialNumber].json`: Contains information about the Appliance including encryption keys.
+The `connectionType` field indicates if the Appliance uses PSK or AES encryption.
+When the connection type is "AES" the Appliance uses AES Encryption and requires the IV.
-* `[serialNumber].zip`: The two files named `*_DeviceDescription.xml` and `*_FeatureMapping.xml` containing the Device Description
+* `[serialNumber]_DeviceDescription.xml` and `[serialNumber]_FeatureMapping.xml`: Contains the Device Description, see below

 ## Parsing Device Description